Ellina's Procedure on

 Ellina was outside playing with the team from Woodmen Valley Chapel yesterday!
 Mark (our new Executive Director), his wife Mary Diane and Collin were pushing the kids around on the roundabout in the playground, always a fun treat!

 Ellina had her surgery today!
 She's finally feeling better so they sent her to the operating room.
 Our doctors put a frame on her arm and wrist which will rotate it around straight.
 She's missing a large chunk of her radius, the larger bone in the arm, which has caused the deformity.
 After they get the wrist aligned with the frame she will have a bone graft to help heal it back.
 Please pray for her as she's recovering in the ward!

 Ellina's surgery has been postponed to next week!
 Unfortunately it's the rainy season here in Malawi and the mosquitos are in full-force, meaning that a lot more of our kids have malaria than usual.
 Here malaria is commonplace though, and the kids just have to go on medication for a few days before they can have surgery!

 Meet Ellina!
 She's already having a blast in CURE Malawi's playroom, listening to Funny share a Bible story and sitting next to another one of our CUREkids Emma!
 Ellina has a limb deformity from an old infection in her wrist and will have a frame to fix it on Thursday.
 CURE Malawi Storyteller Avanell is excited to see her operation, as it's very rare to see a frame put on one of our kid's arms, usually the frames are used on legs.
 Please be praying for her surgery!

 Send a Message to Ellina

-We'll deliver your message to Ellina at her hospital bed.
+We'll deliver your message to Ellina as soon as we see her.